phusion/passenger_autobuilder/README.md

 # Passenger Binary Builder Automation System

+This repository contains scripts for automating the building of Linux and OS X binaries for [Phusion Passenger](https://www.phusionpassenger.com/).
+The goal is for us (Phusion) to setup an automated build infrastructure so that every Phusion Passenger release comes with binaries that work for most users.
+These binaries are built immediately after we push a tag a Github, to minimize the release delay between source code and binaries.
+Once this infrastructure is in place, most users should never have to compile by themselves again, saving precious time and resources.
+If you are security minded, then you may want to run this infrastructure on your internal network instead of using our binaries.

+The built binaries are signed with GPG and are stored on https://oss-binaries.phusionpassenger.com/.
+The key used for signing is "auto-software-signing@phusion.nl", key ID 561F9B9CAC40B2F7, fingerprint 1637 8A33 A6EF 1676 2922 526E 561F 9B9C AC40 B2F7.

+## Linux

-This repository contains scripts for automating the building of Linux binaries for [Phusion Passenger](https://www.phusionpassenger.com/).
-It provides a build environment that is built with pbuilder.
+On Linux, passenger_autobuilder provides a build environment that is built with pbuilder.
 The build environment is based on Ubuntu 10.04 and is custom-built to be able to generate Linux binaries that can run on a wide range of Linux distributions.

 Because building binaries involves running build systems that may execute arbitrary code, passenger_autobuilder utilizes multiple user accounts, plus the use of sudo, to protect against build systems wrecking havoc on the system.
+See the "Local security" section for more information.

-passenger_autobuilder must be run on a 64-bit Debian-compatible system.
+passenger_autobuilder must be run on a 64-bit Ubuntu system.
 It builds x86 and x86-64 binaries.
 All dependencies besides glibc are statically linked into the produced binaries.
 The latest glibc symbol version that the produced binaries utilize is `GLIBC_2.11`, which should make the binaries compatible with all Linux distributions starting from 2009.
 This includes Ubuntu >= 10.04, Debian >= 6 and Red Hat >= 6.

 Binaries for Nginx are also generated.
 The Nginx version that will be compiled is the version preferred by the Phusion Passenger codebase.
 It includes the following modules: